ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.md

 # Goals of API Connect, main use cases
 This chapter does not intend to describe all the possible use cases of API Connect, but instead provide some simple and concrete common usages of API Connect.

 1. **Use case 1**: I have existing internal SOAP services and/or REST APIs.
-I want to expose and increase visibility internaly and externaly.
+I want to expose and increase visibility internally and externally.
 I need to understand how my APIs/Services are used and apply quotas.
 I need to provide to secure the access.
 <br><span style="text-decoration: underline;">Solution</span>: Simple proxyfication, not complex policies, use OOTB portal, manager.
 2. **Use case 2**: All the above + my APIs/services do not have the right granularity or the right format to be used by my Apps.
 <br><span style="text-decoration: underline;">Solution</span>: Use map policies to adapt the interfaces, and/or use JSON <-> XML policies with a powerful versioning management.
 3. **Use case 3**: I organise a hackathon or I'm in context of co-creation with extended eco-system and I need to rapidly create APIs from data sources or from models.
 <br><span style="text-decoration: underline;">Solution</span>: Create Loopback Applications and expose them as APIs.
 Cloud workload are good candidates.
-4. **Use case 4**: I need some kind of composition/aggration and expose an API.
+4. **Use case 4**: I need some kind of composition/aggregation and expose an API.
 <br><span style="text-decoration: underline;">Solution</span>: Create a Loopback Application and add remote hook

 # Architecture and terminology